-Results indicated that good governance in the society promotes social-economic development and so leaders of Jonglei State and South Sudan as a whole, should try to embrace a democratic governance which promotes good values such as participation, accountability, responsiveness, transparency and rule of law leads to tranquility, harmony and capacity building programmes so as to improve on the social-economic development of the Country.

-Leaders should endeavor to set up empowerment building programmes for the people through God governance and other social-economic programmes for self-reliance.
+- Results indicated that good governance in the society promotes social-economic development and so leaders of Jonglei State and South Sudan as a whole, should try to embrace a democratic governance which promotes good values such as participation, accountability, responsiveness, transparency and rule of law leads to tranquility, harmony and capacity building programmes so as to improve on the social-economic development of the Country. - Leaders should endeavor to set up empowerment building programmes for the people through god governance and other social-economic programmes for self-reliance.

-6.3.3.
-The Relationship between Leadership Traits and Social-Economic Development
+6.3.3.Objective three: between Leadership Styles and Social-Economic Development

-The results indicated a significant positive relationship between leadership traits and social-economic development (r = 0.816, P-value < 0.01) which implied that with good leadership traits, social-economic development is easily and quickly attained; but poor leadership traits slow down social-economic development in the state and the Country at large.
+The results indicated a significant positive relationship between leadership traits and social-economic development which implied that with good leadership traits, social-economic development is easily and quickly attained; but poor leadership traits slows down social-economic development in the state and the Country at large.
 The study therefore recommends that;

-The government should try to provide security, justice, economic, and social functions and to channeling the will, energies, and resources of both the indigenous population and the international community and should endeavor to support peace building through encouraging institutional participation in peace building and democratic process of their countries.

-The government of South Sudan should ensure that its legitimacy and credibility are intimately tied to a transparent and representative process of policy making by a council of democratically elected community leaders that enjoys legal recognition as an established corporate entity aiming at resolving the armed conflict.
+- The government should try to provide security, justice, economic, and social functions and to channeling the will, energies, and resources of both the indigenous population and the international community and should endeavor to support peace building through encouraging institutional participation in peace building and democratic process of their countries. - The government of South Sudan should ensure that its legitimacy and credibility are intimately tied to a transparent and representative process of policy making by a council of democratically elected community leaders that enjoys legal recognition as an established corporate entity aiming at resolving the armed conflict.